agrija9/Wind-Turbine-Anomaly-Detection-VRAE/README.md

 ## Model Outputs

-Comment...

 After training the model, a file with the model parameters is generated.
 Also, a set of images that project latent vectors into 2D are generated automatically.

 ## Results